 Overall, I'm super happy with this machine.
 All the extra cores will help a lot with virtual machines and rendering.
 Thought of upgrading the GPU but with prices as is I'll pass.
 My 970 works well enough for what I need it to do anyways.

 This processor has been a beast with everything I've thrown at it.
 Since it has 16 threads, I'm able to allocate way more resources to VMs than I was previously able to.

 The fans are a little loud but it still keeps my 2700X really cool.
 I had some trouble getting the intel bracket off.
 If this ever happens to you, just loosen the 4 screws around the copper plate and then turn the bracket COUNTER-clockwise.

 Great build quality, great performance.
-The BIOS is one of the best and the quality really shows with the software and the hardware.
+The UEFI is one of the best and the quality really shows with the software and the hardware.
 I wish it came with something more than a 1GBit ethernet port for the price.
 Although even though it doesn't, it's still a great board.

 This was the most expensive piece of the entire build.
 It works (and looks) great but I really wish NAND prices would come down.
 It really hurts paying nearly double the price.

 Loaded up Windows on it and it was blazing fast.
 Don't know how I lived with Windows installed on a 5400RPM HDD for so long